ChasinSpin/astrid/docs/SettingsAndCalibrationForOccultations.md

 It is not necessary to take dark frames to calibrate occultations, here's why:

 The Astrid sensor and most modern CMOS sensors have low dark current.
-For Astrid, this is 3.2 electrons per pixel per second.
-In comparison, the readout noise for the sensor is 2.2 electrons @ 25C.
+For Astrid, this is 3.2 electrons per pixel per second @ 25C.
+In comparison, the readout noise for the sensor is 2.2 electrons.
 Both of these are far below the typical [shot noise](https://skyandtelescope.org/astronomy-blogs/astrophotography-signals-noise/#:~:text=Shot%20noise%20comes%20from%20the,in%20otherwise%20smooth%2Dtoned%20areas.) you see in the sky.

 Dark current is proportional to the exposure time.
 At 10 frames per second, dark current noise is 3.2/10 = 0.32 electrons, which is minuscule in relation to the readout noise (which is already minuscule) and the shot noise.
 Also, darks add processing time during the analysis.